Thirty-five years. Where did the time go?

-On Tuesday, May 16, 2017, I will celebrate my thirtieth anniversary as a Roman Catholic priest.
+On Monday, May 16, 2022, I celebrated my thirty-fifth anniversary as a Roman Catholic priest.
 It seems like yesterday when I entered the seminary at 18 years old—right out of Wildwood Catholic High School.
 Looking back, that age seemed too young to be making a major life commitment by current standards.
 People that I see getting married today are often in their mid-to-late twenties or even older.
 Yet, I heard that mysterious call as a teenager leading me through eight years of seminary preparation and one year of parish work, culminating in ordination to the ministerial priesthood.

 Did I know and fully understand everything that I was eventually to experience upon entering the seminary?
 Absolutely not!
 I was simply a young man who heard the mysterious invitation of Jesus to “come follow me” clearly and quite personally.

 Saying “yes” to the call—being open to God’s will in my life—was just the first step of an ongoing life-journey.
 It did not eliminate my inadequacies and sinfulness.
 It didn’t guarantee worldly happiness.
 It seemed to go counter to what many of my friends and classmates were doing.
 Celibate life would mean no marriage or future family.
 Obedience to a bishop would mean that I could be moved around to various assignments and be asked to do various tasks not necessarily of my own choosing.
 Priesthood would involve the cross and sacrifice.
 I know that I did not fully realize the many implications of my decision.